-(y) "Qualified Settlement Fund" means the Florida Qualified Settlement Fund contemplated by this Agreement, into which all payments by Teva shall be made and which shall be established under the authority and jurisdiction of the Court and which shall be a "qualified settlement fund" within the meaning of 26 C.F.R. § 1.468B-1.

-(z) "Qualified Settlement Fund Administrator" means the Administrator appointed to administer the Qualified Settlement Fund under the authority and jurisdiction of the Court.
+- 33. "Qualified Settlement Fund" means the Florida Qualified Settlement Fund contemplated by this Agreement, into which all payments by Allergan shall be made and which shall be established under the authority and jurisdiction of the Court and which shall be a "qualified settlement fund" within the meaning of 26 C.F.R. § 1.468B-1. - 34.
+"Qualified Settlement Fund Administrator" means the Administrator appointed to administer the Qualified Settlement Fund under the authority and jurisdiction of the Court.
 The duties of the Qualified Settlement Fund Administrator shall be governed by this Agreement.
-The identity of the Qualified Settlement Fund Administrator and a detailed description of the Qualified Settlement Fund Administrator's duties and responsibilities, including a detailed mechanism for paying the Qualified Settlement Fund Administrator's fees and costs, will be set forth in a separate document to be prepared by the Parties and filed with the Court to establish the fund and be attached later to this Agreement as Exhibit E.

-(aa) "Released Claims" means any and all Claims that directly or indirectly are based on, arise out of, or in any way relate to or concern the Covered Conduct occurring prior to the Effective Date of the Release.
-Without limiting the foregoing, Released Claims include any Claims that have been asserted against the Releasees by Plaintiff or any Litigating Subdivision in any federal, state or local Action or proceeding (whether judicial, arbitral or administrative) based on, arising out of or relating to, in whole or in part, the Covered Conduct, or any such Claims that could be or could have been asserted now or in the future in those Actions or in any comparable Action or proceeding brought by Plaintiff, any of its Subdivisions, or any Releasor (whether or not such State, Subdivision, or Releasor has brought such Action or proceeding).
+The identity of the Qualified Settlement Fund Administrator and a detailed description of the Qualified Settlement Fund Administrator and a detailed mechanism for paying the Qualified Settlement Fund Administrator's fees and costs, will be set forth in a separate document to be prepared by the Parties and filed with the Court to establish the fund and be attached later to this Agreement as Exhibit E. - 35.
+"Released Claims" means any and all Claims that directly or indirectly are based on, arise out of, or in any way relate to or concern the Covered Conduct occurring prior to the Effective Date of the Release, whether known or unknown.
+Without limiting the foregoing, Released Claims include any Claims that have been asserted against the Releasees by Plaintiff or any Litigating Subdivision in any federal, state or local Action or proceeding (whether judicial, arbitral or administrative) based on, arising out of or relating to, in whole or in part, the Covered Conduct, or any such Claims that could be or could have been asserted now or in the future in those Actions or in any comparable Action or proceeding brought by Plaintiff, any of its

+Subdivisions, or any Releasor (whether or not such State, Subdivision, or Releasor has brought such Action or proceeding).
 Released Claims also include all Claims asserted in any proceeding to be dismissed pursuant to this Agreement, whether or not such Claims relate to Covered Conduct.
 The Parties intend that this term, "Released Claims," be interpreted broadly.
 This Agreement does not release Claims by private individuals for damages for any alleged personal injuries arising out of their own use of any Product.
-But in any action arising from or relating to such Claims or the Covered Conduct, the Releasees may assert as a defense or otherwise argue that the Remediation Payments required herein serve as a measure of compensation for personal injuries or for other legal or equitable claims or demands asserted by private individuals or others.
 It is the intent of the Parties that Claims by private individuals be treated in accordance with applicable law.
-Released Claims is also used herein to describe Claims brought or maintained by any Subdivision in the future that would have been Released Claims if they had been brought by a Releasor against a Releasee.
+Released Claims is also used herein to describe Claims brought or maintained by any Releasor in the future that would have been Released Claims if they had been brought by a Releasor against a Releasee.